Open Sesame (Kool & the Gang album)

-Open Sesame is the eighth studio album by the funk band Kool & the Gang, released in 1976.
-The album yielded the hit title track, "Open Sesame", which achieved some success, first as a top ten R&B single, then later as part of the Saturday Night Fever soundtrack.
-"Super Band" also reached the R&B top twenty.
-The album was the second of two albums released by the band in 1976.
+Open Sesame is the eighth studio album by the funk band Kool & the Gang, released in 1976 on Mercury Records.
+The album reached No. 9 on the US Billboard Top Soul Albums chart and No. 33 on the US Billboard Top Jazz LPs chart.
+Open Sesame was the second of two studio albums released by the band in 1976.
+The title track became a top ten R&B single, and later part of the Saturday Night Fever soundtrack.
+The single "Super Band" also reached the R&B top twenty.

+Critical reception

 Record World said that in the title track the group is "laying down a funky backbeat geared for the discos."